lequyduong/Python_Data_Science/README.md

 ## TemperatureLeuven.ipynb Temperature in Leuven, Belgium by years

-All the code can be run independently with python and Jupyter notebook
+All the codes can be launched independently with python and Jupyter notebook

 #####